Latest prices for Azerbaijani oil disclosed

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port settled at $65.79 per barrel on May 10, having increased by 1 cent compared to the previous price.
+The price of URALS with shipment from the port settled at $66.06 per barrel on May 11, having increased by 27 cents compared to the previous price.